Talia-R/Talia-R/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently improving my skills in **Java, Spring Boot and JavaScript**
+- 🔭 Currently improving my skills in **Java, Spring Boot and React**
 - 🌱 Interested in **backend development, APIs, and web applications**
 - 📚 Passionate about continuous learning, problem-solving, and teamwork